Tejas-Bh/fsp/README.md

 or Flask-Static-Pages

-This program is a really simple (and scuffed) static site generator written in python, which allows you to write websites with markdown.
+This program is a really simple, small, and scuffed static site generator written in python, which allows you to write websites with markdown.

 Dependencies:
 - python